pgkraus/How-to-Mine-Crypto/Getting the Right Setup.md

 + Any DDR4 memory.
 New 4GB sticks can be purchased for as low as $25 from Crucial or G.Skill.
 I recommend G.Skill as they have the least hardware compatability issues.
 + Any hard drive.
 You can get a new [Western Digital Scorpio Blue 160GB](https://www.amazon.com/dp/B0037NYQ9I?tag=pcpapi-20&linkCode=ogi&th=1&psc=1) for $19.74

 The CPU, RAM, case, and storage really don't matter much at all in a dedicated rig.
-The graphics card will be doing all the work, and you can build a simple case out of wood aluminum extrusion.
+The graphics card will be doing all the work, and you can build a simple case out of wood or aluminum extrusion.
 The total cost for this setup will be around $193.72 without the graphics card.
 ### ASIC Miners
 #### What are they?